-

 Several approaches are implemented to ensure sensitive and selective detection:

-- ELISA (enzyme-linked immunosorbent assay) : rapid screening method, suitable for many samples.
+• ELISA (enzyme immunoassay) : a rapid screening method, suitable for many samples.

-- LC-MS/MS (chromatography coupled with tandem mass spectrometry) : reference method allowing the simultaneous identification and quantification of numerous molecules at trace levels.
+• LC-MS/MS (tandem mass spectrometry-coupled chromatography) : reference method allowing the simultaneous identification and quantification of many molecules at trace levels.

 These techniques can target different groups of antibiotics: tetracyclines, fluoroquinolones, macrolides, sulfonamides, aminoglycosides, beta-lactams, among others.